kshannon-ucsd/25fa-dsc180a-team1/src/mimiciii_db/queries/illness_score_queries/README.md

 ## Usage

-Each script can be run independently to generate its corresponding materialized view:
+Each script can be run independently to generate its corresponding materialized view

 ## Data Sources